 At the end of the contract or Return of Premium on Expiry

-In this case, the insurance provider refunds premiums paid if you cancel or surrender the policy while it is in force, or if the policy term expires without any claim being made.
+In this case, the insurance provider refunds premiums paid if the policy term expires without any claim being made.

 When the contract is cancelled or Return of Premium on Cancellation/Surrender